DataScienceUIBK/TempHintEval/README.md

 ## 🫂Contributors

 Community contributions are essential to our project, and we value every effort to improve it.
 From bug fixes to feature enhancements and documentation updates, your involvement makes a big difference, and we’re thrilled to have you join us!
+For more details, please refer to [development.](DEVELOPMENT.md)

 ### How to Contribute